-It’s easy to notice hearing loss, making the decision to fix it is more difficult.
+It’s easy to notice hearing loss, but making the decision to fix it is more difficult.
 Once that hurdle is cleared, and you’re ready to buy hearing aids, it’s helpful to know how much hearing loss you have, and which frequencies are affected.
 You may also be wondering if your hearing loss can change over time.

-- High frequency hearing losses are the most common type.
+High-frequency hearing losses are the most common.
 Nerves in the cochlea called hair cells become atrophied with age or damaged by exposure to loud noise.
 Symptoms include being able to hear but failing to understand speech.
 Background noise is becoming a problem.
-Although research is ongoing, regeneration of damaged hair cells is not presently possible humans.
+Although research is ongoing, regeneration of damaged hair cells is not presently possible in humans.

 Fortunately, Advanced Affordable Hearing offers pre-programmed hearing aids to accommodate most common hearing losses.
 To further accommodate these hearing losses, however, most hearing aids can be better set up by selecting the correct dome.
 These are the soft pieces that fit on the end of the tube that gets inserted into the ear.
 For high-frequency losses, open domes are recommended, while closed domes are best for flat losses.

 - Noticeable - Experiencing difficulty understanding speech in noise is the first sign of hearing loss for most people.
 One-on-one conversations in average noise levels are fine but as background noise increases it becomes harder to understand every word.